faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/image006.png" title="" class="custom-figure" >}}

 Choose any username and password, in my case it'll be the highly original choice of `User` and `password`, feel free to choose something else.
-Then choose 3 securty questions, since this is a "burner" system used for the express purpose of this course don't overthink it.
+Then choose 3 security questions, since this is a "burner" system used for the express purpose of this course don't overthink it.
 Turn off all the privacy settings (below), and for Cortana select `Not Now`.

 {{< figure src="/img/image007.png" title="" class="custom-figure" >}}

 Windows will now finalize installation + configuration, this could take a few minutes, whereafter you will see your Desktop.

 # VMWare Tools
 Next we'll install VMWare Tools which will ensure our VMs screen resolution assumes that of our actual monitor, but more importantly it also gives us the ability to copy and paste between the host and the VM.
-So this is optional, if you're oldskool and prefer writing all commands out by hand then feel free to skip this.

-So just to be sure, at this point you should be starting at a Windows desktop.
-Now in the VMWare windoes click `VM` and then `Install VMWare Tools`.
-If you open explorer (in the VM) you should now see a D drive.
+So just to be sure, at this point you should be staring at a Windows desktop.
+Now in the VMWare menu bar click `VM` and then `Install VMWare Tools`.
+If you open explorer (in the VM) you should now see a D: drive.

 {{< figure src="/img/image008.png" title="" class="custom-figure" >}}